Virtual env live task

 Write and test the code

-Once you notebook is ready you can develop the live task.
-Simply declar a source_path
+Once you notebook is ready you can develop the agent.
+Simply declare a source_path

 and target_folder

-variables anec then you can write you env live task code !
+variables then you can write you virtual env agent code !

-Here is a env live task that uses pyjwt
+Here is a virtual env agent that uses pyjwt

 to encode the content of a file to a jwt token and write the result in a text file.